 There is a section of singletrack and it’s perfectly lovely!
 We managed to ride it with panniers (not ideal or highly recommended but very doable) and our friends got their MEC/Croozer bike trailer through, too (theirs was full of gear and not a child and it was the single kid model; I don’t think a double trailer would easily fit on this trail).
 Any single-wheeled trailers are fine through here; my 5 year old rode on a Tout Terrain Streamliner trailing bike and we had a blast.

 The Low and High routes were both 4.7 km, each.
 So about 40-45 minutes of slower kid/group riding time.
 We didn’t take tonnes of breaks as we were trying to push through because the weather was definitely threatening on the way out.
-I think it took closer to 2 hours on the way out and 1-1.5 hours on the way back, including breaks.
+I think it took closer to 2 hours on the way out and 1-1.5 hours on the way back, total time, including breaks.

 I would rate this as a fairly easy route for families but not the easiest.
 Easier because of distances and the singletrack on the High route is quite smooth with few roots.
 The access road along the powerline is not in great shape on the eastern section.
 It’s fine to get across the damn, but after there are some rough patches on the initial climb.
 Once you are on the portion of trail that all of the three routes I described share, the road is in good to very good condition.